bullmoose20/MK-Docs/docs/komet/install/qnap.md

         IMPORTANT: **DO NOT REMOVE** ANY ELEMENT OF THAT TEXT.
 DO NOT ENTER ANYTHING INTO THE "Command" FIELD.

-        For example, you could enter the following into the "Entrypoint" field to make Komet run immediately when the container starts up: `/tini -s python3 plex_meta_manager.py -- --run`
+        For example, you could enter the following into the "Entrypoint" field to make Kometa run immediately when the container starts up: `/tini -s python3 plex_meta_manager.py -- --run`

         Typically, in a Docker environment, this sort of thing is done via Environment Variables [the next step here].
 Editing the "Entrypoint" is not recommended, as it's easy to render the container non-functional if you are not sure what you're doing.